mslonik/mslonik/BlockDiagrams_GitHub.md

 # The new approach

-The new approach gathers all together all of the above proposals into one **system**: your truly **personal computer**.
-In other words, there is much to be improved with relatively low cost tools.
+The new approach combines all the above suggestions into one **system**: your true **personal computer**.
+In other words, there is a lot be improved with relatively inexpensive tools.

 ```mermaid
 %% new approach